Delete Session

 What happens on deletion:

-- The session is stamped with a deletion timestamp and immediately disappears from every read endpoint —
+- The session and its verification data are deleted, and it immediately disappears from every read endpoint:

-- A background job then moves every stored media file owned by the session to a quarantined storage prefix: document front/back photos (full, cropped, and privacy-blurred variants), document-capture videos, portrait crops, NFC chip portrait and signature images, face reference images, liveness videos, face-match source/target images, Proof of Address documents, and any extra uploaded files (KYC); uploaded company documents and extra files (KYB).
+- All stored media owned by the session is deleted: document front/back photos (full, cropped, and privacy-blurred variants), document-capture videos, portrait crops, NFC chip portrait and signature images, face reference images, liveness videos, face-match source/target images, Proof of Address documents, and any extra uploaded files (KYC); uploaded company documents and extra files (KYB).
 Previously issued media URLs (

 Side effects: no webhook is emitted for deletions.